 We developed C. elegans models for different HMAD that nicely reproduce disease progression and we are characterizing mitochondrial and neuronal deficits in these models through a combination of behavioral and biochemical assays.
 The ultimate goal of this project funded by the Strategic Research Funding of the Heinrich Heine University and the DFG is to identify key molecular players of disease pathogenesis for targeted therapeutic interventions (pharmacological, nutritional or natural compounds) to eventually test in corresponding mammalian diseases models.
 To achieve this last aim we have an established ongoing collaboration with Dr. med.
 Felix Distelmeir at the pediatric clinic of the HHU Hospital.

-Haarmann-Stemmann junior research group
+Haarmann-Stemmann research group

 Krutmann research group

-Schikowski junior research group
+Schikowski research group